 Good Times for Good Land

 Together they tap that thick layered orchestrated BT Express-era soundscape that needs more play these days.
-D’Amato a solid solo artist in his own right as a guest chef make it that much more f*cking delicous.
+D’Amato, a solid solo artist in his own right, as a guest chef makes it that much more f*cking delicous.

-In other pieces, New Boyz wisk in melodic variations on classical salsa, allowing room for improvised dashes of crushed pepper, bring their performances to a slow simmer.
+In other pieces, New Boyz whisk in melodic variations on classical salsa, allowing room for improvised dashes of crushed pepper, bring their performances to a slow simmer.

 In the their grandest moments, New Boyz disappear into one another.
-We All Go to Heavan on a Sinking Ship will always be their gypsy ballad, a beautiful lament that captures the unsettled and unjulating pace of uncharmed and cynically yourning lifeforces.
+We All Go to Heaven on a Sinking Ship will always be their gypsy ballad, a beautiful lament that captures the unsettled and undulating pace of uncharmed and cyclically yearning lifeforces.